fbpx

 Another key factor to consider is what is being done to keep women who are in the tech sector within the workforce longer term.
 This means ensuring that workforce practices are set up to encourage women to stay during and after important life milestones such as having children.

-In the US for example, the labour participation rate in general has decreased over the last three years.
-Many more women than men have left the workforce during that timeframe.
-So it’s more important than ever to make working conditions and programs attractive, particularly post-pandemic in an evolving work environment.
+In the US, for example, the labour participation rate has decreased over the last three years, with many more women than men leaving the workforce during that timeframe.
+How to encourage more women to enter the tech industry is crucial, as it’s more important than ever to make working conditions and programs attractive, particularly post-pandemic in an evolving work environment.

 We also need to be much more compelling with the story we tell about what it is like to work at a tech company.
 That means clear emphasis around what strengths are needed to be successful, and how best to appeal to women at various stages of their career in order to address misplaced perceptions.